Littleboy History, Family Crest & Coats of Arms

 Early Origins of the Littleboy family

 The surname Littleboy was first found in Nottingham and Derbyshire where the family can be traced back to William Peverel, (c.
 1040-c.
 1115) "a natural son of William the Conqueror, who entered England at the Conquest, and received as his share of one hundred and sixty-two manors, many of which were in these two counties."
-He is listed in the Battle Abbey Roll.

 "At the time of the Norman survey, [Debden, Essex] belonged to Ralph Peverel; and, reverting to the crown, it was given by Henry II. to his son John, afterwards king of England."
 The reason as to why this family seat was lost is not known.